ajfisher/building-droids-with-js/slides2.md

 Notes:

-So nodebots is generally what we call JS and robots as it's very much aimed at a NodeJS implementation.
-At the core of nodebots are transport layers that deal with things like talking over USB or wireless or serial connections and then wrapped around that is a framework called Johnny Five.
+Nodebots is what we call JavaScript working with Hardware through NodeJS.
+The core of NodeBots is really transport protocols to allow us to talk over USB, wireless or serial connections.

+Then, wrapped around this we have a framework called Johnny Five.

 ---